-Mid Calder uniform consists of grey trousers/skirt, white shirt/blouse and a red and silver striped school tie.
-An embroidered school badge is available for those who wish to buy a blazer.
+Mid Calder uniform consists of grey or black trousers/skirt, white shirt/blouse and a red and silver striped school tie.
 Alternatively, a red polo shirt and silver grey sweatshirt are equally acceptable.
-These are more popular with pupils.
-In summer, a red and which checked gingham dress is a practical alternative for girls in fine weather.
-Items of uniform are available from the school office including waterproof and fleece jackets bearing the school logo.
+In summer, a red and white checked gingham dress is a practical alternative for girls in fine weather.
+Items of uniform are available from the school website including fleece jackets bearing the school logo.